 UPSC Strategy for Working Professionals

-- The biggest doubt a working aspirant faces is whether he/she has to quit one’s job during the course of preparation.
+- Many working professionals who want to crack Civil Services exam are in a dilemma whether to quit their job or not.
 The answer to this would be to strike a fine balance between idealism and pragmatism.
 So leaving your job outright at the start of your preparation is not advisable as it might affect your career progression and your work experience actually comes handy during your UPSC interview.

 - The ideal time to start your preparation is at the least 9-10 months prior to prelims.
-During this course one’s focus should be to build a strong foundation, especially in core subjects such as history, economics, polity etc. and most importantly you’re optional.
-For the first 6 months focusing on mains instead of prelims (because preparing for mains simultaneously covers a major chunk of UPSC prelims syllabus) should be of paramount importance.
+During this course, one’s focus should be to build a strong foundation, especially in core subjects such as history, economics, polity etc. and most importantly your optional.
+For the first six months, the studies should be done keeping in mind both prelims and mains (because preparing for mains simultaneously covers a major chunk of UPSC prelims syllabus).

-- With this time frame in mind, a candidate is expected to put in around 4 hours of dedicated preparation on a regular basis.
-An aspirant needs to do justice to general studies, current affairs and the optional and not compromise on any of these core areas due to paucity of time.
-He/she needs to plan a work day in such a manner so that they can get adequate amount of study time despite a busy day.
+- Keeping this in mind, a candidate has to give at least 5-6 hours on a regular basis for studies.
+An aspirant needs to do justice to general studies, current affairs and the optional and not compromise on any of these core areas due to the paucity of time.
+He/She has to plan in such a way that even on busy days, he does not break the continuity in studies.
 An ideal work around would be to split the study hours into prior-work, during-work and post-work.

 Prior to bed revise the entire day’s study (20 mins)

-- 3 months prior to prelims, shift your focus solely towards general studies of Paper 1 and CSAT because the qualifying round of prelims requires a dedicated approach to handle the MCQ (multiple choice question) format.
-During this phase, take up weekly prelims test series to orient yourself for the D-Day.
+- On weekends, you should revise the contents you have completed in the week.
+Also make use of your weekend to practice answer writing, as you know you need to write good answers in the mains exam which is of descriptive pattern.3 months prior to prelims, shift your focus solely towards general studies of Paper 1 and CSAT because the qualifying round of prelims requires a dedicated approach to handle the MCQ (multiple choice question) format.
+During this phase, you should test yourself with weekly test series to know your weaknesses and work upon improving them.

-- Post prelims if you feel confident about clearing prelims based on your answer key evaluation and past cut off trends, take a judicious call to perhaps take a sabbatical from work or opt to go on LOP (loss of pay), since the second phase of Mains preparation requires full time dedication.
+- Post prelims if you feel that you will be able to clear prelims based on your answer key evaluation and past cut off trends, then you can plan for taking leaves on Loss of Pay(LOP) or quitting the job.
+Since the second phase of Mains preparation requires full-time dedication.

 - Post mains, you can resume your work while awaiting results but ensure to keep a track of current affairs to aid the Interview preparation.